 Which brings us to our next point...

 Whether all of your crypto allocation is bitcoin, or you have other cryptocurrencies as well, your overall crypto allocation shouldn’t exceed 5% of your net worth.
 This 5% threshold stands if you’re open to taking on more risk.
 Just as with any investment, you need to check with your own risk preferences and do your own research.
-If you’re considering buying bitcoin or other cryptocurrencies, If you’re more risk-averse, consider making your target crypto allocation of your net worth no more than, say, 2% or 3%.
+If you’re more risk-averse, consider making your target crypto allocation of your net worth no more than, say, 2% or 3%.
 Now, this is assuming that the remaining 95% to 98% of your assets are well-diversified across other asset classes as well.
 You should have the rest of your portfolio diversified, too.

 What happens if bitcoin’s price skyrockets and you find yourself with 10% of your net worth in bitcoin?
 Just as you should do with any asset in your overall portfolio, sell off some of the earnings to rebalance your asset allocation by putting that money in other investments to make sure you stick to your target asset allocation across your entire portfolio.
 The reason you do this is to avoid concentration risk, which is the potential for a given investment to compromise your portfolio’s well-being.